enix/kube-image-keeper/README.md

 - pods A and B use a private image, `example.com/myimage:latest`
 - pod A correctly references `imagePullSecrets, but pod B does not

 On a normal Kubernetes cluster (without kuik), if pods A and B are on the same node, then pod B will run correctly, even though it doesn't reference `imagePullSecrets`, because the image gets pulled when starting pod A, and once it's available on the node, any other pod can use it.
 However, if pods A and B are on different nodes, pod B won't start, because it won't be able to pull the private image.
-Some folks may use that to segregate sensitive image to specific nodes using a combination of taints, tolerations, or node selectors.
+Some folks may use that to segregate sensitive images to specific nodes using a combination of taints, tolerations, or node selectors.

-Howevever, when using kuik, once an image has been pulled and stored in kuik's registry, it becomes available for any node on the cluster.
+However, when using kuik, once an image has been pulled and stored in kuik's registry, it becomes available for any node on the cluster.
 This means that using taints, tolerations, etc. to limit sensitive images to specific nodes won't work anymore.

 ### Cluster autoscaling delays

 With kuik, all image pulls (except in the namespaces excluded from kuik) go through kuik's registry proxy, which runs on each node thanks to a DaemonSet.
 When a node gets added to a Kubernetes cluster (for instance, by the cluster autoscaler), a kuik registry proxy Pod gets scheduled on that node, but it will take a brief moment to start.
 During that time, all other image pulls will fail.
 Thanks to Kubernetes automatic retry mechanisms, they will eventually succeed, but on new nodes, you may see Pods in `ErrImagePull` or `ImagePullBackOff` status for a minute before everything works correctly.
-If you are using cluster autoscaling and try to achieve very fast scale-up times, this is something that you might want to keep in mind.
+If you are using cluster autoscaling trying to achieve very fast scale-up times, this is something that you might want to keep in mind.

 ### Garbage collection issue